ikekou/orca-touchdesigner-pilot-tox/README.md

 I'm sure Orca has an easier way, but I didn't know 🤔.
 Please let me know if you know.

 https://twitter.com/ikekou

+## Better application

+MAKIO135/aioi: A companion app for ORCΛ using its UDP operator to send UDP messages or complex OSC message to multiple hosts https://github.com/makio135/aioi